orbs-network/v3-git-book/orbs-vm/dockerfile/health-check.md

 `HEALTHCHECK CMD /opt/orbs/healthcheck`

 * The ORBS-NODE orchestrator runs this process in order to determine if your ORBS-VM instance is healthy.
-* A common method used by the Orbs Network's services, including ORBS-VMs, to determine a container's health, is to access its `/op/orbs/status.json` (explain in details here) and make sure it is not stale (has been updated in recent few minutes for instance...)
+* A common method used by the Orbs Network's services, including ORBS-VMs, to determine a container's health, is to access its `/op/orbs/status/status.json` (explain in details [here](../status.md)) and make sure it is not stale (has'nt been updated in recent few minutes for instance...)

 > HEALTHCHECK is Mandatory for your docker container to run on the Orbs Guardian nodes.
 Do not skip the following instructions.